eMelgooG/android-HikersWatch/README.md

 # android-HikersWatch
-An app that wiill track and display your GPS coordinates live.
+An app which is tracking and displaying your GPS coordinates live.

 # Demo
 ![](https://i.imgur.com/rSRqcFh.gif)